-In her graduation year, Wick left Sydney to live in South Korea and spent five years in North Asia, primarily in South Korea and China.
+Since 2008, Wick has lectured in painting and drawing for the Public Programs Department at the National Art School (NAS) in Sydney.
+Graduating from NAS in 2001, Wick left the same year to live in South Korea and spent the next five years in North Asia, primarily in South Korea and China.
 She found the experience invaluable to her development as an artist.
-Immersed in its art and culture, Wick used the opportunity to explore traditional techniques, media and surface.
-Respect for culture, history, tradition and storytelling continue to influence her work today.
+Immersed in North Asian art and culture, Wick used the opportunity to explore traditional techniques, media and surface.
+It also allowed her to develop a respect for culture, history, tradition, symbolism and storytelling which continue to influence her work today.